isorna/dropcommander-translations-en/dzc/rules/aircraft.md

 ::: tip Wobbly Aircraft
 It is often tricky to balance Aircraft models on the table, since they can move anywhere and their height can lead to a wobbly model.
 It is recommended to model scenery pieces with flat tops where possible to facilitate placing Aircraft models.

-If an Aircraft can’t be placed on a certain spot without fear of the model falling, use a token to represent the model, or simply take the Aircraft off its flying stand, and leave the stand there instead - no one wants their carefully painted miniatures to fall, but a clear flight stand can take a bit more of a beating!
+If an Aircraft can't be placed on a certain spot without fear of the model falling, use a token to represent the model, or simply take the Aircraft off its flying stand, and leave the stand there instead - no one wants their carefully painted miniatures to fall, but a clear flight stand can take a bit more of a beating!

 In this situation, simply measure to the top of the flight stand as normal.
 :::